Monday, September 23, 2024

 This is a salt water beach and swimming pool.

-views out to the harbor and islands that dot it.
+ultra-modern living with views out to the harbor and islands

-the link to meet the artist as she talks
+Museum.
+Click on the link to meet the artist as

 A close up of the Fjord Cruise ship.